CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: and Charged Higgs Boson Yukawa Couplings

-Our implementation of the BR$(\bar{B} \to X_s \gamma)$ calculation yields a SM value of $3.39 \times 10^{-4}$, which is extremely close to the result of the state-of-the-art calculation given in Eq.~(\ref{eq:SMbsg}).
-In this paper's figures, we use coloured bands to show the allowed range of $\pm 2\sigma$ around the experimental central value, where we have combined the experimental and theoretical uncertainties in quadrature.
-In particular, we show values of BR$(\bar{B} \to X_s \gamma)$ in the range ($3.32$--$3.77) \times 10^{-4}$ in grey and values in the range ($2.87$--$3.32) \times 10^{-4}$ in green band.\footnote{By coincidence, these ranges are equivalent to taking the $3\sigma$ allowed range using the experimental uncertainty only.}
+Our BR$(\bar{B} \to X_s \gamma)$ implementation yields a central SM prediction value to be $3.39 \times 10^{-4}$, which is extremely close to the SM prediction given in Eq.~(\ref{eq:SMbsg}).
+From Fig.~\ref{Fig:edmlow} to Fig.~\ref{fig:theta219}, we use coloured bands to show the allowed range of $\pm 2\sigma$ around the experimental central value.
+We have taken the quadrature of the combined experimental and theoretical uncertainties.
+In particular, the grey band is allowed BR$(\bar{B} \to X_s \gamma)$ in the range ($3.32$--$3.77) \times 10^{-4}$ and the green band is allowed range ($2.87$--$3.32) \times 10^{-4}$.\footnote{By coincidence, these limit ranges are same as the $3\sigma$ allowed experimental uncertainty only range.}